 Thinking about what your dependants – aged parents, spouse and/or children – would do with an unpaid mortgage, outstanding bills and education fees, if you were no longer around, is uncomfortable for most.

-Death coverage can help provide peace of mind knowing that if anything did happen, your family would be taken care of.
+Death coverage can help give you the assurance that if anything were to happen, your family would be taken care of.

 |Type||Term Life||Whole Life Participating||Whole Life Investment-linked|

 |Purpose||Pure protection.
 In exchange for premiums, the insurer promises to pay out a fixed sum of money if you die within the insured period.||Protection plus savings.
 A portion of your premiums paid goes towards insurance protection which pays out a lump sum if you die, while the remainder is paid into a fund and invested by the insurer, growing your money for the future.||Protection plus investment.
 A portion of your premiums paid goes towards insurance protection which pays out a lump sum if you die, while the remainder is invested into funds of your choice (depending on risk appetite), growing your money for the future.|

 |Coverage Period||Up to a specific age or term (e.g. up to age 65, 75 or for 10/20 years).||Entire life or up to age 99.|

 |Payout||Pays out a lump sum upon death.||Pays out a lump sum of money or accumulated savings (whichever is higher) upon death, or accumulated savings minus any fees upon surrender.||Pays out a lump sum of money or accumulated cash value (whichever is higher) upon death, or any accumulated cash value minus any fees upon surrender.|

 |Advantages||Premiums are usually lower than whole life plans.||Accumulates cash value; helps with financial discipline in saving.
 Premiums are usually fixed throughout policy.
 Option to withdraw cash value before death.|